LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-members.md

 - On the dataset menu select to **'Create Dataset from query'**.
 Rename this new dataset to **'area_members'**.
 - From the new Dataset create a map.

 As before we'll play with the map options, including shading postcode areas by member count.
+Depending on how much time we have take some time to tailor your maps.